 - Are along the text or at separate page(s) the end of the document doc or docx

 - They are presented in text form

 The submission of a manuscript supposes that the respective Authors accept the ethical principles.

 Submitting a manuscript supposes that the essential part of that text is not published nor is it under consideration in any other journal or publication.
 The only exceptions to this rule are: theses; reports circulated solely within the institution in which they were developed; documentation provided only to attendants of conferences or other meetings - which do not question this principle.

 Manuscripts should be submitted as Microsoft Word files using this template document.
 The figures should be submitted as separate graphic files, as previously specified.

 Collaborations are submitted online.
-Sign in to the Editorial Manager and click New Submission.
+Sign in to the Editorial Manager and in your profile make sure you check yourself with Author role (by default you will only be checked as reader).
+Then click New Submission.
 Submission includes the word manuscript and original figure files (and third-party figures statement when necessary).
 In the Comments to the Editor it has to be state if the paper is part of any special issue and it has to be provide the names, affiliation and email contact of 2 possible reviewers.